arcangeloantonio/DatingApp/README.md

 # DatingApp
-Test project to learn Angular/.NET Core

 Project based on Udemy course "Build an app with ASPNET Core and Angular from scratch"

 With this project I'm learning:
 -Angular
 -.NET Core
 -Migrations